-- 20.1 Where expenditure has been approved through the budget setting process, the Procurement Panel or Board has given approval to proceed and these CPRs have been followed, the Procurement Board or Procurement Panel shall receive notification of the contract award. - For contracts of £100,000 or more, contracts are to be awarded under the "most economically advantageous" criterion (see Rule 20.3).
+- 20.1 Where expenditure has been approved through the budget setting process, the Procurement Panel or Board has given approval to proceed and these CPRs have been followed, the Procurement Board or Procurement Panel shall receive notification of the contract award. - 20.2 Where the Health Care Services (Provider Selection Regime) Regulations apply, the appropriate provider selection process shall be followed.
+Where the Competitive Process is followed, contracts shall be awarded according to the basic selection criteria and key criteria of the Provider Selection Regime.
 The Procurement Panel/Board shall receive a written report of the contract award from the responsible officer seeking approval for such award where outside of the delegated authority granted at the approval to proceed stage.
-In extreme urgency the Head of Legal and Procurement Services may agree to an orala verbal report from the responsible officer with a written report being presented to Procurement Panel/Board within a calendar month.
-All papers/electronic files will be stored in line with the document retention policy. - 20.3 Tenders or quotations must be evaluated on the basis of which is most economically advantageous to the Council.
-When using the Public Contract
+In extreme urgency the Head of Legal and Procurement Services may agree to a verbal report from the responsible officer with a written report being presented to Procurement Panel/Board within a calendar month.
+All papers/electronic files will be stored in line with the document retention policy. - 20.3 When using the Provider Selection Regime, the criteria for evaluation must be set out in the invitation to tender or equivalent document depending on which procedure is used, in descending order of priority, with the weightings to be given to them.
+The criteria may also be set out in Find a Tender and public notices.
+Whole life and environmental costs may be included in criteria for evaluation. - 20.24 Excluding services captured by the Provider Selection Regime, Ffor contracts of £100,000 or more, contracts are to be awarded under the "most economically advantageous" criterion (see Rule 20.3).
+The Procurement Panel/Board shall receive a written report of the contract award from the responsible officer seeking approval for such award where outside of the delegated authority granted at the approval to proceed stage.
+In extreme urgency the Head of Legal and Procurement Services may agree to a verbal report from the responsible officer with a written report being presented to Procurement Panel/Board within a calendar month.
+All papers/electronic files will be stored in line with the document retention policy.

-Regulations 2015, the criteria for evaluation must be set out in the invitation to tender or equivalent document depending on which procedure is used, in descending order of priority, with the weightings to be given to them.
+20.53 Tenders or quotations must be evaluated on the basis of which is most economically advantageous to the Council.
+When using the Public Contract Regulations 2015, the criteria for evaluation must be set out in the invitation to tender or equivalent document depending on which procedure is used, in descending order of priority, with the weightings to be given to them.
 The criteria may also be set out in Find a Tender and public notices.
 Whole life and environmental costs may be included in criteria for evaluation.